steipete/steipete.com/_posts/2021-01-21-fixing-keyboardshortcut-in-swiftui.md

 This is mangled Swift, but it’s not hard to see what the unmangled function name is called — it’s our `didChangeAllowedBehaviors(from:to")` with a lambda inside it, and not anywhere else.

-## Who Triggers didChangeAllowedBehaviors?
+## What Triggers didChangeAllowedBehaviors?

-Who triggers an allowed behavior change?
+What triggers an allowed behavior change?
 We can search for `SwiftUI.UIHostingController.allowedBehaviors.setter`, since `didChangeAllowedBehaviors` is triggered when the setter is invoked:

  - `_$s7SwiftUI16AppSceneDelegateC9sceneItemAA0D4ListV0G0VyF()`
  - `_$s7SwiftUI16RootViewDelegateC07hostingD0_9didMoveToyAA010_UIHostingD0CyxG_So8UIWindowCSgtAA0D0RzlF(int arg0, int arg1)`